 GEOS-Chem Classic performance is continuously monitored by the GEOS-Chem Support Team by means of benchmark simulations and ad-hoc timing tests.
-It has been shown that running GEOS-Chem with recommended timesteps from Philip et al., [[Philip et al., 2016]]. can increase run times by approximately a factor of 2.
+It has been shown that running GEOS-Chem with recommended timesteps from Philip et al. [2016]. can increase run times by approximately a factor of 2.
 To speed up GEOS-Chem Classic simulations, users may choose to use any of the following options.